This week's Learning in Year 1 at a glance

 Year Group Reminders |

-Reminders: All children should be sent in with a raincoat (with a hood) as we go out in all weathers.
-Please make sure your child has a named water bottle and an individual snack (fruit or veg) everyday.
+Reminders: Please can you remember to take children’s earrings out on PE days or put tape on your child’s ears in the morning.
+All children should be sent in with a raincoat (with a hood) as we go out in all weathers.
+Please make sure your child has a named water bottle and an individual snack (fruit or veg) every day.
 Please make sure all items of clothing are named. |

 Homework |

-Reading: Story sacks will be sent home on Mondays - please return on Fridays.
-Little Wandle reading books will be sent home on Fridays - please return on Mondays.
+Reading: Little Wandle reading books will be sent home on Fridays - please return on Mondays.
 Phonics: The ‘Home Learning’ sheets, that come home at the end of each week, show you the sounds and words the children have been learning throughout the week.
-When we teach new graphemes we will send home the relevant flashcards (for you to keep) so you can practise with your child.
+Please continue to use the flashcards from this year at home to practise with our child.
 Spelling: Spelling homework comes home on Tuesdays and is due back the following Monday.
 Guidance is stuck into the front of the children’s orange spelling books.
 Please practise the spellings using the grid provided and write at least one sentence using one or more of the words. |

 Reading for Pleasure |